Article by Andrew Brown

 111 SENSATIONAL HARMONIZERS - Get Your Soul Right/You Ought To Wake Him Up (?)
 "A Manhattan Production."

 Black gospel, probably a custom/vanity release.
+TNT press.

 Henry believes 112 was possibly a spoken word/comedy single by a stand-up comedian he found at the Eastwood Country Club, Joel Cowan, who played with a group, the Do Re Mi Trio.
 "They were an Ink Spots type group," according to Henry.
+More on Joel Cowen and the Do Re Mi Trio can be found here and here.

 With solid backing from Frank Rodarte and the Dell-Kings (who grew out of the Pharaohs), Sahm’s “Slow Down” out-rocks Larry Williams’ original and all subsequent versions as well, including the Beatles.
 Rare promo copies were pressed on yellow vinyl.